-Posted on behalf of Lynch Law Firm on Jun 19, 2020 in Car Accidents News
+Posted on behalf of Lynch Law Firm on June 19, 2020 in Car Accident News

 A federal rule established in 2018 requires all passenger vehicles under 10,000 pounds manufactured or made to sell in the U.S. to be equipped with a back-up camera.
 These devices were implemented to improve safety by making drivers more aware of any vehicles, pedestrians or other objects that may be in the path of the vehicle as it is reversing.

 The question is: Are these cameras working to improve safety?
 Read on to learn more about how these cameras are performing and whether they are improving safety for drivers and pedestrians.

 What Does the Research Say?

 According to the National Highway Traffic Safety Administration (NHTSA), about 15,000 people are injured and 210 people are killed each year by back-over crashes.
 Children under five make up for 31 percent of these types of accidents every year, and adults over 70 years of age account for 26 percent.

 A study by the Insurance Institute for Highway Safety stated that rearview cameras can be expected to prevent approximately one in six back-up accidents that are reported to the police.
 On average, the back-up cameras reduced these types of crashes by 16 percent.

 The biggest benefit of back-up cameras appeared to be for drivers over 70 years of age, whereas their back-over crash rate was reduced by 40 percent compared to 15 percent for drivers under the age of 70.